MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-power-bi.md

 -   **Report from a variety of data sources.** You can create reports that use relational and multidimensional data from SQL Server and Analysis Services, Oracle, Power BI datasets, and other databases.

--   **Modify existing reports.** By using Report Builder, you can customize and update reports that were created in SQL Server Data Tools (SSDT) eport Designer.
+-   **Modify existing reports.** By using Report Builder, you can customize and update reports that were created in SQL Server Data Tools (SSDT) Report Designer.

 -   **Modify your data**.
 Filter, group, and sort data, or add formulas or expressions.